Table of Contents

 1 John 5:13, KJV

-I assured these two men that I have an absolute assurance of eternal life.
-I explained my incredible peace, “Even now, I have the assurance of eternal life.”
+I assured these two men that I have absolute assurance of eternal life.
+Continuing, I described my incredible peace, “Even now, I have the assurance of eternal life.”
 I promised a quick return to Mormonism if they could give me a Mormon assurance equal to or better than 1 John 5:13.
-They quickly agreed, so I continued, “Since God is not the author of confusion (1 Corinthians 14:33), I must reject any assurance you bring that can be contradicted by equally binding Mormon doctrine or scripture”.
+They quickly agreed, so I continued, “Since God is not the author of confusion (1 Corinthians 14:33), I must reject any assurance you bring that equally binding Mormon doctrine or scripture can contradict”.
 They seemed troubled and asked for a week to prepare an answer.
 I quickly agreed, and they rose from their chairs and hurried away.

 This brief meeting happened in the summer of 2020.
-The requested week has come and gone, and no better assurance has been offered.
+The week passed, and they offered no better assurance.
 I doubt the promised assurance will ever come.
-No matter their assurance, it must stand in the shadow of …
+Despite their confidence, their hope must stand in the shadow of …

 Keep my commandments continually, and a crown of righteousness thou shalt receive.
 And except thou do this, where I am you cannot come.